 Key Stage 5

-Finally, we offer a biennial overseas excursion to our ‘A’ Level geographers.
-In the past we have travelled to Iceland and the Bay of Naples.
+Finally, we offer a biennial overseas excursion to our A-level geographers.
 We are fortunate to be accompanied by an NST guide, the UK’s leading educational tour provider for primary schools, secondary schools and colleges, who stays with us throughout the visit and provides a fascinating insight into everywhere we visit.